vvedat/LearningRepo/README.md

 # LearningRepo
-a repo where I test html, css, javascript before I implement them in the website
+a repo where I test html, css, javascript code before I implement them in the website